 A wide expert group guided the process and was responsible for its art historical framing.
 20 media art organizations contribute materials to the database collection.

 MEHI project was based on three work packages:

 - Information infrastructures for media art.
 A comprehensive reference database of Finnish media art works and events (producer: MUU) as well as a special ontology and open data for media art (producer: M-cult).

 - Documenting and archiving historical materials.
 Interviews with Finnish pioneers of the field and documentation of key historical events (producer: AV-arkki), as well as conservation plans for pioneering works in various genres (producer: FLASH).

 The results will be archived in the Finnish National Gallery.
-They will be made accessible to millions of online users via Finna.fi and Europeana.eu collections as well as by the Finto Ontology Service and Wikidata.
-The anthology will be published by PARVS Publishing Ltd., and a selection of articles will be made available in English at the media-art-finland.fi website.
+They will be made accessible to millions of online users via Finna.fi and Europeana.eu collections as well as by OMA – Ontology for Media Art and Wikidata.
+The anthology was published by PARVS Publishing Ltd., and a selection of articles are available in English at the media-art-finland.fi website.

 The project was been made possible by The Finnish Cultural Foundation, The Swedish Cultural Foundation and Kone Foundation, with support from The Ministry of Education and Culture and AVEK Promotion Centre for Audiovisual Culture in Finland.
 The preliminary research phase was funded by Oskar Öflund Foundation in 2020.